Eppo-exp/eppo-docs/docs/experiment-analysis/filter-assignments-by-entry-point.md

 For some experiments, subjects are assigned to a variant in one place, but are not exposed to it until they perform a certain action.
 For example, users may be assigned to all experiments upon visiting the homepage of a website, but only a subset of those users navigate to a page where an experiment is being conducted.

 Eppo provides the ability to filter an assignment source by an [Entry Point](../../statistics/sample-size-calculator/setup#creating-entry-points) when configuring an experiment.
 This ensures that only the subjects assigned to that entry point are analyzed in the experiment, based on the logged events for that entry point.
+All decisions (inclusion into the experiment, time-framed metrics) are based on the timestamp of the entry point.

 First you’ll need both an assignment source and an entry point source configured.
 Then, when setting up an experiment, check the box marked “Filter assignments by entry points” in the **Logging & Experiment Key** section: